50 Ways To Leave Your Lover or To Use Baking Soda

 - Toss baking soda (or flour) on any small fire that occurs in the kitchen, if you do not have a fire extinguisher.

 - Omelets are more attractive and lighter if you add 1/2 teaspoon of baking soda to three eggs before beating.

-- To remedy bitter tasting vegetables like some lettuces and brussel sprouts, soak them in a bowl of water and some baking soda for half an hour.
+- To remedy bitter tasting vegetables like some lettuces and Brussels sprouts, soak them in a bowl of water and some baking soda for half an hour.

 - Soak coffee and tea cups in soda and water in order to remove stains.

-- The American EPA has rregistered baking soda as effective in killing unwanted fungi in the garden.
+- The American EPA has registered baking soda as effective in killing unwanted fungi in the garden.

 - Make a sachet of baking soda and your favorite bath oil or other fragrance oil, tie it up with a ribbon in a small light sloth, and place into the back of a dresser drawer for a nice scent.

 - Open a corner of a box of soda annd place the box on the shelf in each of your closets to prevent bad odors and musty smells.